-Under these sourcing prohibitions, DOD generally may not directly acquire sensitive materials that were melted or produced in the four specified countries, or military platforms or weapon systems containing sensitive materials melted or produced in the four specified countries.
-The prohibitions apply to aircraft; missile and space systems; ships; tank and automotive items; weapon systems; and ammunition.
+Under these sourcing prohibitions, DOD generally may not directly acquire sensitive materials that were mined, refined, separated, or melted in the four specified countries, or military platforms or weapon systems containing

 DOD is also generally prohibited from selling covered materials from the National Defense Stockpile to the specified nations, or to any third party reasonably believed to be acting as a broker or agent for a covered nation or an entity in a covered nation.
-The National Defense Stockpile was established by Congress in 1939 (50 U.S.C. §98 et seq.) to acquire and retain strategic and critical materials to decrease or prevent the potential dependence of the United States on foreign sources for supplies of these materials in times of national emergency.
+The National Defense Stockpile was established by Congress in 1939 (50 U.S.C. §§98 et seq.) to acquire and retain strategic and critical materials to decrease or prevent the potential dependence of the United States on foreign sources for supplies of these materials in times of national emergency.